SciMON: Scientific Inspiration Machines Optimized for Novelty: SciMON Models

-\paragraph{Out-of-the-Box Causal Language Modeling (\texttt{GPT3.5 Rnd} and \texttt{GPT3.5 Retr})} \citet{singh2023explaining} shows the strong performance of GPT3 in scientific discovery.
-Therefore, we also experiment with out-of-the-box GPT3.5 davinci-003 \cite{ouyang2022training}.\footnote{\url{openai.com/api/}} We ask the model to generate sentences or the top-10 node predictions in a few-shot setting by prompting with randomly chosen pairs of input and output from the training set as in-context examples (\texttt{GPT3.5 Rnd}).
-Inspired by \citet{liu-etal-2022-makes}, we further employ a few-shot setting \texttt{GPT3.5 Retr} by leveraging semantically similar examples.
-Instead of randomly selected in-context instances, we use the top-$k$ instances from the training corpus with the highest cosine similarity to the query.
-This few-shot retrieval setting differs from the semantic retrieval discussed above, in that we provide both the input and output for each instance rather than solely supplying target entities as additional context.
+\paragraph{In-Context Learning} We experiment with recent state-of-the-art LLMs, GPT3.5 \texttt{davinci-003}~\cite{ouyang2022training} and GPT4 \texttt{gpt-4-0314} checkpoint~\cite{openai2023gpt4}.
+We first ask the model to generate sentences based on the seed term and the context in the zero-shot setting without any in-context examples (\texttt{GPT3.5ZS}, \texttt{GPT4ZS}).
+We then ask the model to generate sentences in a few-shot setting by prompting randomly chosen pairs of input and output from the training set (\texttt{GPT3.5FS}, \texttt{GPT4FS}).
+Inspired by \citet{liu-etal-2022-makes}, we further employ a few-shot setting using semantically similar examples.
+Instead of random in-context examples, we use the top-$k$ examples from the training set with the highest cosine similarity to the query (\texttt{GPT3.5Retr}).
+This few-shot retrieval setting differs from the semantic neighbor discussed above, in that we provide both the input and output of each instance rather than solely supplying target entities as additional input.